AlainVagner/LOD4Mac/README.md

 3. Copy the folder named "Lëtzebuerger Online Dictionnaire (LOD).dictionary" into ~/Library/Dictionaries
 4. Open Dictionary.app
 5. Go to the menu Dictionary > Preferences
-6. In the list on top of the window, find in it the "Lëtzebuerger Online Dictionnaire (LOD)" and activate it.
+6. In the list at the top of the window, find in it the "Lëtzebuerger Online Dictionnaire (LOD)" and activate it.
 7. Congratulations, the dictionary is now installed on your system!

 ## Usage

 ### Get access to the definition of a word in most apps

-When in an application supporting it (ex: Safari, TextEdit, Notes, ...), to get the definition of a word, you can [force click](https://support.apple.com/en-us/HT204352) on it if you have a trackpad or right-click then select "look up" in the menu.
+When in an application supporting it (ex: Safari, TextEdit, Notes, ...), to get the definition of a word, you can [force-click](https://support.apple.com/en-us/HT204352) on it if you have a trackpad or right-click then select "Look Up" in the menu.
 The first time you use this feature, you will need to configure it to display information coming from dictionaries.

 https://user-images.githubusercontent.com/16536731/161426372-de15175c-85ac-4d01-b598-3aa7b7266778.mp4

 ### With Dictionary.app

 You can select the LOD dictionary in the tabs on top of the window, then use the search field.
-For now, you can only search words in luxembourgish.
+For now, you can only search words in Luxembourgish.

 <img width="957" alt="Screenshot of Dictionary.app showing the definition of the word Squirrel in Luxembourgish" src="https://user-images.githubusercontent.com/16536731/161427895-2d26de33-fd37-4016-aedc-bde898287c0c.png">